Simplistic Diamond Engagement ring

 Believe it or not, not every woman wants an enormous diamond for her ring.
 With a more minimal aesthetic, she’s instead drawn to a small engagement ring and dainty diamonds that are demure but still exquisite as seen in a delicate row of diamonds in a diamond eternity band.
 We love this aesthetic.
 There’s something about a simplistic diamond wedding ring that’s achingly chic and feels impressively unique.
 Not to mention a small ring will typically cost much less than a flashier one.

-While a small engagement ring is much less attention-grabbing than a larger cut stone, this by no means equates to a boring or less than extraordinary style.
+While a small engagement ring is much less attention-grabbing than a larger cut fancy stone ring, this by no means equates to a boring or less than extraordinary style.

 Smaller stones and delicate bands come with beautiful designs that can appear even more intricate than bigger baubles.
 Taste and personality are the key in choosing this type of design.